 Rocket Launcher Battery: The other artillery option is a single section of Nebelwerfer with command and observer.
 The observer has a Kuebelwagen.

 Recon Vehicles: A small armoured car platoon with a Sd Kfz 231 and a Sd Kfz 263.
 The Sd Kfz 263 radio variant counts as a normal Sd Kfz 231.
 I just like the look of the radio version.

 Tanks: The tank formations need to cover the different support options for infantry armies as well as provide a complete tank formation.
 For this I have 3 Panzer IV H which are also labelled as a HQ formation (101 to 103).
 If fielded as a support unit instead of a tank company HQ, the theory is that the technically incorrect 101-103 label is the result of German units obfuscating their identification to confuse the enemy (as they often did historically).

 The first and second platoon has three Panzer IV F2 respectively.

 The third platoon uses the short barreled F1 variant.

 I didn’t include any earlier Panzer III models as they would only be relevant during the earlier stage of the mid war period and thus outside of the scope of the super-set list.

 Heavy Tanks: One Tiger and an Elephant tank hunter constitute the heavy tank support.
-More tanks including Tigers and Panthers are needed in this area to be fully competitive in the extreme end of the late war period.
+More tanks including Tigers and Panthers are needed in this area to be fully competitive in the the late war period.

 Assault Guns: Two StuG IV G assault guns provide armoured support to infantry companies.